mavryk-network/taquito/website/versioned_docs/version-20.0.0/making_transfers.md

 ## Transfers involving "originated" KT1 addresses

 Pre-`Babylon/proto005` "script-less" KT1 addresses were common.
-This situation changed when the Tezos blockchain migrated to the new `Babylon/proto005` protocol.
+This situation changed when the Mavryk blockchain migrated to the new `Babylon/proto005` protocol.

 During the migration from `proto004` to `proto005`, all KT1 addresses migrated so that they got a contract called [manager.mv](https://gitlab.com/nomadic-labs/mi-cho-coq/blob/master/src/contracts/manager.mv).
-This change meant that there are no longer any "script-less" KT1 addresses in Tezos.
+This change meant that there are no longer any "script-less" KT1 addresses in Mavryk.

 A call to the KT1's smart contracts' `do` method is required to transfer tokens from KT1 addresses with the new `manager.mv` contract.
 The `do` method takes a lambda function, and it is this lambda function that causes changes to occur in the KT1 address.